-- If you have 2+ thyroid lab tests which are outside of the "optimal" range AND have the presence of hypothyroid symptoms then this would be sufficient for a trial of thyroid medication.
+- If you have 2+ thyroid lab tests that are outside of the “optimal” range AND have the presence of hypothyroid symptoms then this would be sufficient for a trial of thyroid medication.

-- If you have 3+ thyroid lab tests which are outside of the "optimal" range AND have the presence of hypothyroid symptoms then it is likely that you have thyroid disease.
+- If you have 3+ thyroid lab tests that are outside of the “optimal” range AND have the presence of hypothyroid symptoms then it is likely that you have thyroid disease.

 - If you are taking thyroid medication (of any type) then you should not use these optimal lab tests solely as a way to measure whether you are on the right type and dose of thyroid medication.

 Don’t focus solely on whether or not your thyroid lab tests are “optimal” and instead look at other factors including your metabolism, inflammation status, hormone balance, and so on.